Trofim Lysenko: Lysenko's theories

-Lysenko rejected Mendelian genetic inheritance theory in favour of his own logic.
+Lysenko rejected Mendelian genetic inheritance theory in favour of his own logic, which he termed "Michurinist genetics".
 He believed Gregor Mendel's theory to be too reactionary or idealist.
 Lysenko's ideas were a mixture of his own, those of Russian agronomist Ivan Michurin, and of other Soviet scientists.
-Through this mixture of ideas, Lysenko founded the "Michurinist" school of thought.
+Through this mixture of ideas, Lysenko founded the "Michurinist doctrine".
 The core ideas are that body cells (the soma) determine the quality of an organism's offspring; every part of the body contributes to the germ cells, in the manner of Darwin's theory of pangenesis, though Lysenko denied any such connection.

 These ideas were not directly derived from established biological theories such as Mendelian genetics, Lamarckism or Darwinism.
 He shaped his genetic concepts to support the simple practical purpose of breeding and improving crops.
 His ideas were also shaped to disprove other claims made by his fellow geneticists.
 His ideas and genetic claims later began to be termed "Lysenkoism".
 He claimed that his ideas were not associated with Lamarckism, but there are similarities between the two ideas, such as a belief in the inheritance of acquired characteristics.
 Some of Lysenko's ideas can also seem to be vitalistic.
 He claimed that plants are self-sacrificing—they do not die due to a lack of sunlight or moisture but so that healthy ones may live and when they die they deposit themselves over the growing roots to help the new generation survive.

 Lysenko believed that in one generation of a hybridized crop, the desired individual could be selected, mated again and continue to produce the same desired product, not worrying about separation/segregation in future breeds.
 For that to work, he had to assume that after a lifetime of developing (acquiring) the best set of traits to survive, those were passed down to the next generation.
 That assumption disregarded the potential for variation or mutation.

 Lysenko did not believe in genes and only spoke about them to say that they did not exist.
 He instead believed that any body, once alive, obtained heredity.
 That meant that the entirety of the body was able to pass on the hereditary information of that organism, and was not entirely dependent on a special element such as DNA or genes.
 That puzzled biologists at that time because it went against established notions of heredity and inheritance.
 It also contradicted the Mendelian principles that most biologists had been using to base their ideas on.
 Most scientists believed that Lysenko's ideas were not credible, because they did not truly explain the mechanisms of inheritance.
 Biologists now consider that his beliefs are pseudo-scientific, with little relationship to genetics.

 Lysenko argued that there is not only competition, but also mutual assistance among individuals within a species, and that mutual assistance also exists between different species.